At the end of August 1971, General Grivas secretly returned to Cyprus in a final attempt to win 'enosis'.....union with Greece.

 Just before 0600hrs, 27 transport planes dropped around 1000 paratroopers north of Nicosia with a further 7 dropping supplies and ammunition.

-The widely spread drop of paratroops was remedied by local Turkish Cypriots giving them guidance and support.
+The consternation this caused led to a widely spread drop of paratroops that was only later remedied by local Turkish Cypriots giving them guidance and support.

 An hour later, further troops were brought in by helicopter until the enclave north of Nicosia held over 5000 Turkish troops.